 To find out the number and types of cells that were dying the scientists used flow cytometry and gene sequencing.
-They counted the phytoplankton cells that were showing signs of death.
+They counted the phytoplankton cells that were showing signs of genetically programmed cell death.
+This comes about when the cells are stressed, for example lacking micronutrients such as Fe.
 In addition, the TRACER science team took gene arrays of the specimens to show what type of organisms are present; e.g., a census of all of the diatoms, dinoflagellates, eukaryotes, and others within the community.
 Scientists determined that the most abundant type of organism, at the time, was a diatom group named Chaetoceros.